Obsidian-OS/installer/README.md

 # ObsidianOS Installer

 This repository contains the graphical installer for ObsidianOS, an A/B GNU/Linux distribution based on Arch.
 This installer is built using PySide6 and provides a user-friendly interface to guide you through the installation process.
-Comes with ObsidianOS KDE.
+Comes with [ObsidianOS KDE](https://github.com/Obsidian-OS/archiso-plasma) and [ObsidianOS COSMIC](https://github.com/Obsidian-OS/archiso-cosmic).

 ## Features